Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Step 5 – Cooling and Finishing Touches

-Want to set the mood while enjoying your cookies?
-Try using a butter candle for a cozy ambiance during dessert time.
+Want to set the mood while snacking?
+Try lighting a butter candle for the ultimate cozy dessert vibe!

 Finished lemon blueberry cookies with a glaze drizzle served with tea